aimansae/reviewme/README.md

 - Star review field on ReviewCreateForm can be sent without selecting the stars.
 At the moment the field is optionaly, but for future feature will need to be set as a mandatory field.
 - Console throws 401 / Unauthorized error if a user is not logged in.
 This type of error is acceptable as per C.I Walkthroughs, therefore ignored
 - if a url with non existing review/ or profile is searched (i.e: /profile/1234 or /reviews/776) user is redirected to the homepage, but the console shows 404 Not Found/ Bad request.
 This is an expected behavious from the console, (as per Mentor's confirmation as well) but definitely will need to be fixed in the future.
+- Some times when creating a review, product title's last letter is not uppercase.
+This will need resolving in the future.

 ## Technologies used